 - Native mobile application for a logistics company, retailer and end-customer

 - Web application for a brand company, manufacturer and suppliers

 Step 1: Brand company places the order

-To place the order to the manufacturer, the company would add the following order details using the blockchain enabled platform:
+To place the order to the manufacturer, the company would add the following order details on the blockchain apparel supply chain platform:

 - Type of the fabric required

 - A sample sketch pattern of the apparel

 The details added by the brand company gets recorded on the blockchain, enabling a manufacturer to view the clothing requirements swiftly and transparently.